BrotherBoard/Get-Decimal-Battery/README.md

 **Version history**

+v4.0 release, getting better
+now logs are in colors optionally quick start with root and text only methods text only now supports instant refresh by clicking enter some more I forgot

 v3.0 release, nais one here
 a menu now appears, asking what to show. you get to sleect between root and no root notification,